Skip to content

 Master Unreal Engine and create your own epic fan film!

-Sharpen your real-time skills with CG Spectrum's real-time 3D and virtual production courses, created in partnership with Epic Games.
+Sharpen your real-time skills with CG Spectrum's virtual production courses, created in partnership with Epic Games.

 Led by experts in real-time and virtual production at an Unreal Engine Authorized Training Center, our courses will help artists, filmmakers, and content creators master Unreal Engine workflows and techniques.